 Margot and Bill Winspear Opera House – Dallas, TX

-The GIBI Investment Symposium is fortunate to have some of the world's most respected investors generously agree to donate their time and share their best investment ideas to these two charities.
+The GIBI Investment Symposium is fortunate to have some of the world's most respected investors generously agree to donate their time and share their best investment ideas.
 This event is fully underwritten by its co-founders so that every dollar raised is donated to The Michael J. Fox Foundation for Parkinson's Research and the Vickery Meadow Youth Development Foundation.

-Due to the generosity of our loyal supporters, GIBI has donated over $6 million since its creation five years ago.
+Due to the generosity of our loyal supporters, GIBI has donated over $8 million since its creation seven years ago.

 John Neill became actively involved in the Vickery Meadow community when he and his business partner, Steve Rush, built Walnut Place Nursing Home across from Presbyterian Hospital of Dallas in 1980.
 At the time, Vickery Meadow thrived with a population of young professionals.
 However, due to changes in housing laws and an economic downturn in Dallas real estate in 1986, a steady influx of low-income families began moving to the area.
 The population grew to more than 50,000 residents within a three-mile radius.
 Unfortunately, the infrastructure of Vickery Meadow was not designed to accommodate this population increase, nor did it provide the basic services needed by these new families.
 In 1993, John joined with other Vickery Meadow property owners to form the Vickery Meadow Improvement District (VMID), with a goal of providing critical social and safety services for Vickery Meadow’s residents.
 Since formation, VMID and the Vickery Meadow Youth Development Foundation (VMYDF) have been catalysts for uniting the public, private, and social agencies now serving Vickery Meadow.